 Traditionally, employers who offer health care benefits to their employees, pay insurance carriers a predetermined premium for fully insured plans.
 Recently, employers are starting to choose an alternative option to traditional fully insured models, self funding.
 Through a self funding insurance model, employers pay for employee claims out of pocket, rather than paying in full for a set premium.

-Why Choose A Self Funding Model?
+Why Choose Self Funding Insurance?

 On the surface it may appear risky to employers, as employees claims are paid by the employer as they are submitted.
 However, through self funding, employers continue to partner with carriers who set a maximum amount per employee limit where the carrier will pay for any additional claims that exceed the set maximum amount.
 This is referred to as the employers individual stop loss (ISL).
 In addition to ISL, employers are also protected by coverage which is known as Aggregate Stop Loss (ASL).
 For ASL, a maximum expense limit is set for the entire group in the event the group of employees claims exceeds the limit set.